 Is a blood test required to get a marriage licence in Alberta?
 No.

 Is there a waiting period once the married licence is issued?
 A couple can be married immediately after obtaining a licence.
 I have literally had couples call me at 4 pm to get married at 5 pm.
-This couple had their marriage licence with them.
+This couple brought their marriage licence with them.

 Does the couple getting married have to be residents of Alberta?
 There are no residency requirements to get married in Alberta.

 Does the couple have to be Canadian citizens?
-No. However, they must provide government issued identification such as a driver’s licence or a passport.
+No. However, they must provide government issued photo identification such as a driver’s licence or a passport.

 Is it necessary for the couple and/or the witnesses to speak English?
 If there is a language concern, couples are strongly encouraged to have an interpreter attend the marriage ceremony.